HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/searching_local_portal/srccrwlindxsite.md

     -   Enable the default scheduler:
         1. Click the **View Content Source Schedulers** icon next to the collection name.
         2. In the Manage Schedulers page, click **Disabled**.
 This action changes the status of the scheduler to Enabled and displays a confirmation message.
     -   Set up your own scheduler:
         1. Click the **Edit** icon for the content source.

-            !!! note
-                You can have only one schedule at a time.
+            **Note:** You can have only one schedule at a time.
 Therefore, to create your own schedule, you first must delete the existing schedule.

         2. Select the **Schedulers** tab.
         3. Configure your own scheduler as needed.
 For more information, see *Manage Search portlet help*.
         4. Click **Save** to save your changes.

 For more information about how to work with content sources, see *Managing the content sources of a search collection* and *Manage Search portlet help*.

+**Notes:**

 1. The local portal site is visible through a service that requires SSL.
 Therefore, if your portal is configured with a web server and you configure the content source root URL through the web server, you must configure the web server for SSL.
 2. By default, items in the result lists from portal site searches provide no summary information.
 If users use the Search and Browse portlet, they can refer to the information given under **Description:** for information about the search result list item.
 If you want to have the summary information that is added, configure the portlet with the summary parameter enabled as follows: PortalCollectionSummarizer=on.